brod4910/brod4910.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>
 A Machine Learning Engineer driven by none other than my two cats and dog.

+{% include elements/figure.html image="https://i.imgur.com/qPyWq7Cs.jpg" caption="Pepper, my curious, snaggle-toothed boy." %}
-{% include elements/figure.html image="https://i.imgur.com/qPyWq7C.jpg" caption="Pepper" %}
+{% include elements/figure.html image="https://i.imgur.com/RAfag30s.jpg" caption="DK (Dumpster Kitty), my girl with attitude." %}

 I'm a generally outgoing and silly person but when it comes down to it, I'm ready to tackle almost any challenage except training another dog.

-{% include elements/figure.html image="https://i.imgur.com/glcIOf8.gif" caption="Luna... a mind of her own and the will power to break a human.
-I love her." %}
+{% include elements/figure.html image="https://i.imgur.com/glcIOf8.gif" caption="Luna... a mind of her own and the will power to break any human.
+I love her.
+Enjoy this footage of her obidience in this gif...
+She really is a great dog, and training her has been the hardest thing I've done to date." %}

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}